-Summary The overhead tricep press is a dumbbell isolation exercise that targets all three heads of the triceps brachii — long head, lateral head, and medial head — with particular emphasis on the long head due to the overhead arm position.
-Research published in the European Journal of Sport Science found that training muscles in a lengthened position produced significantly greater hypertrophy than training in a shortened position (Maeo et al., 2022), which is exactly what the overhead position achieves for the triceps long head.
-The movement is beginner-friendly, requires only a single dumbbell, and the key form cue is keeping elbows pointed forward with upper arms stationary next to the ears throughout every rep. The triceps make up roughly 60-65% of upper arm mass, making this exercise essential for anyone who wants arms that look strong from every angle.
+Summary The overhead tricep press is a dumbbell isolation exercise that targets all three heads of the triceps brachii (long head, lateral head, and medial head), with particular emphasis on the long head due to the overhead arm position.
+Research published in the European Journal of Sport Science directly compared elbow extensions performed overhead versus at neutral arm position and found that the overhead (lengthened) position produced roughly 1.5-fold greater long-head hypertrophy after 12 weeks, even with lighter absolute loads (Maeo et al., 2022).
+The key form cue is keeping elbows pointed forward with upper arms stationary next to the ears throughout every rep. Scaling runs from a seated 8-15 lb dumbbell for beginners up to single-arm work or heavy two-hand sets for advanced lifters, programmed twice a week with at least 48 hours between sessions.

 If you've been chasing bigger arms with curls alone, you're working on the smaller half of the equation.
 The triceps make up roughly 60-65% of your upper arm mass.
-That means the back of your arm — the part you see in the mirror when you turn sideways — is where the real size lives.
+That means the back of your arm (the part you see in the mirror when you turn sideways) is where the real size lives.
 And the overhead tricep press is one of the most effective ways to build it.

 What makes the overhead version special is the stretch.
 When your arm is overhead, the long head of the triceps (the largest of the three heads) is placed in a fully lengthened position.
-A 2022 study in the European Journal of Sport Science found that training muscles in a lengthened (stretched) position produced significantly more hypertrophy than training in a shortened position (Maeo et al., 2022).
+The 2022 Maeo paper cited above ran a 12-week training study with one arm trained overhead and the other trained at neutral arm position, and the overhead arm produced substantially greater long-head growth despite lifting lighter weight.
 That's a big deal.
-It means the overhead tricep press isn't just another arm exercise — it's targeting the triceps in the position where muscle growth is maximized.
+It means the overhead tricep press targets the triceps in the position where muscle growth is maximized.

-Overhead tricep press muscles targeted diagram showing all three heads of the triceps brachii (long head, lateral head, medial head) highlighted as primary movers with anconeus and core stabilizers as secondary
+Overhead tricep press muscles activated: all three heads of the triceps brachii (long head, lateral head, medial head) as primary movers with the long head emphasized due to overhead arm position, plus anconeus and core stabilizers

 Quick Facts